opsec-infosec/ft_irc-tester/readme.md

 <nick> client
 ```

-Every tag `<password>` will be replaced by xxxx, similare to `<nick>` which will be replaced by the word client in all the .conf files.
+Every tag `<password>` will be replaced by xxxx, similar to `<nick>` which will be replaced by the word client in all the .conf files.
 <br>

 ## connect.conf

 The connect.conf file is executed during the connection of a client to the server, the execution only happens once.
-Commands in this file are send in rapid succession.
+Commands in this file are sent in rapid succession.
 <br>

 ## after-connect.conf